NexPlayer/NexPlayer_HTML5_Documentation/3rdParties.md

 				"logoPos": [ 15, 20, 269, 100 ], // SET COORDINATES FOR THE LOGO IMAGE.
 FORMAT: [x, y, WIDTH, HEIGHT]
 				"player" : player, // THE OBJECT REPRESENTING VIDEO PLAYER.
 			}
-			WmSdkInitWatermark(wmInfo); // STARTS TO INITIALIZE THE WATERMARK AND SET ITS ESSENTIAL PARAMETERS, WHEN VIDEO PLAYBACK STARTS.
+			let watermarkContext = WmSdkInitWatermark(wmInfo); // STARTS TO INITIALIZE THE WATERMARK AND SET ITS ESSENTIAL PARAMETERS, WHEN VIDEO PLAYBACK STARTS.
 THIS IS THE ONLY FUNCTION YOU MUST CALL TO START WATERMARKING.
 		}

 		nexplayer.Setup({